beakthoven/beakthoven/README.md

 Hello!
 I'm Dakkshesh, 15 y.o rookie developer.

 ## Little Info About Me
-I live in India.
-I interested in coding since my age was 10, at that age i did mostly python based projects.
-Now, i mostly make custom Linux kernels for Android phones and other things related to Android.
+I am from India.
+I've been interested in coding since I was ten years old, and I've mostly worked on Python-based projects since then.
+Now, I mostly create custom Linux kernels for Android phones and work on other Android and Linux related projects.

 ## Can I contact you?
 Sure!
 Contact me on telegram : https://t.me/Dakkshesh07 .
 Please note that I may slow to respond sometimes.